astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 Return the relative speed slider to zero.
 Now imagine that the leftmost and rightmost column of events lie upon vertical worldlines that represent the left and right ends of an object at rest.
-Then the magenta sphere and the blue sphere are in the same place, and are separated from the cyan sphere by the same spatial distance.
-However, the cyan and blue events are simultaneous, so we define the length of the object by the locations in space of these events.
-The magenta event is the same distance away from the cyan event as the blue event, and therefore its location on the horizontal also measures the length of the object.
+Then the magenta sphere and the green sphere are in the same place, and are separated from the cyan sphere by the same spatial distance.
+However, the cyan and green events are simultaneous, so we define the length of the object by the locations in space of these events.
+The magenta event is the same distance away from the cyan event as the green event, and therefore its location on the horizontal also measures the length of the object.

-If you increase the relative speed $\beta_R$ to about $0.67$, you will see that although the blue event is much further away, it also happens much earlier than the cyan event.
-The spatial displacement between blue and cyan can no longer be considered to be the length of the object!
+If you increase the relative speed $\beta_R$ to about $0.67$, you will see that although the green event is much further away, it also happens much earlier than the cyan event.
+The spatial displacement between green and cyan can no longer be considered to be the length of the object!
 In this reference frame, the object is moving, and if you consider the distance between the back end of a moving car ten seconds ago and the front end of the car now, then you are including the